Mark Spitz: Post-swimming career

 After Spitz's return to the United States following the 1972 Olympics, he landed several lucrative corporate endorsement contracts.
 He earned about $7 million in a two-year period.
 "A million dollars in 1972 would be equivalent to more than $10 million today," Spitz said in 2007.
 "I did very well, thank you very much."
 Spitz added, "I would say I was a pioneer.
 There wasn't anyone who'd gone to the Olympics before me who capitalized the same way on opportunity.
 It depends on timing, it depends on hype, it depends on the economy, and most importantly, it depends on looks.
 I mean, I've never seen a magazine of uglies.
 That's our society.
 I'm not saying it's right.
 That's just the facts."
 Spitz went on to start a real estate company.

 Per his official website, Spitz is self-employed as a corporate spokesperson and motivational speaker.
-However, Sports Yahoo! lists his occupation as a stock broker and motivational speaker.
-According to one interview, "Spitz became a stockbroker in 2002 and has since moved into private equity.
+However, Yahoo!
+Sports reported his occupation as stock broker and motivational speaker.
+According to a 2008 Sports Illustrated interview, "Spitz became a stockbroker in 2002 and has since moved into private equity.
 He is now also dabbling in the 'water business', as he calls it, and is in negotiations to build a water-bottling facility on aquifer-rich land that he and a business partner own."

 Spitz has pursued various entrepreneurial projects with former NBA player Rick Barry.
-He travels the world, delivering about 25 lectures a year.
+He traveled the world, delivering about 25 lectures a year.
 His biography, The Extraordinary Life of An Olympic Champion by Richard J. Foster, was released in July 2008.

 In July 2012, he endorsed Istanbul's bid to host the 2020 Summer Olympics, but the award went to Tokyo.